AaltoSciComp/python-debugging/index.rst

 Dependency issues
 *****************

+Python looks for packages in

+  1. First in users own Python packages (in $HOME/.local/lib/python...)
+  2. Then system directories (like /usr/local in Linux)

+The same is true when uninstalling packages with pip.
+So if you're not sure where a package is, uninstall it at least twice.

 There are many ways to install a package and these don't always work together.

-Python looks for packages in

-  1. Users own Python packages (in $HOME/.local/lib/python...)
-  2. System directories (like /usr/local in Linux)

  - System package manager (apt, ...)